rails-to-cosmos/mtac-automaton/README.md

 ## Algorithmic Overview

-The ScrambledWordMatcher utilizes a counting sort approach for the inner characters of words to identify matches in a given text, optimizing search operations and leveraging caching for efficient lookups.
+The Scrambled Word Matcher utilizes a counting sort approach for the inner characters of words to identify matches in a given text, optimizing search operations and leveraging caching for efficient lookups.

 ## Complexity Analysis

-The `ScrambledWordMatcher` is designed to efficiently match words from a dictionary in any scrambled form within a given text, with the constraint that the first and last letters of the word remain in place.
+The Scrambled Word Matcher is designed to efficiently match words from a dictionary in any scrambled form within a given text, with the constraint that the first and last letters of the word remain in place.
 Below is the analysis of time and memory complexities of the underlying algorithms:

 ### Time Complexity